 How much does a new kitchen sink cost?
 The size, style, and material you choose impact price considerably.
 We don’t know what type of sink you want, so we obviously can’t give you a specific price quote.
 But here are some guidelines to help you make an intelligent estimate.

-The five sinks featured in our matrix deliver the combination of quality, style, and value we demand before we make a recommendation.
+The five sinks featured in our product list deliver the combination of quality, style, and value we demand before we make a recommendation.

 While the majority of homeowners will be able to find their perfect fit, those with even larger budgets may want to explore more luxurious options.
 The good news is, if you have the money, you can have precisely the kitchen sink you dream of.